dmcmeekan9/dmcmeekan9/README.md

 --!>

 ### 💼 Work
-I am currently a Software Engineer in a company located out of Des Moines, IA.
+I am currently a Software Engineer for a company located out of Des Moines, IA.
 This involves certain tasks involving working on the mainframe, and plug-in development among other projects.